 The Outreach Team

-An outreach of orthopaedic, rehabilitation, and orthopaedic technology experts from the Rebalance Legacy Society is planned for October 2019, including professionals from Victoria, elsewhere in Canada, and even the United States.
+An outreach of orthopaedic, rehabilitation, and orthopaedic technology experts from the Rebalance Legacy Society happened in October 2019, including professionals from Victoria, elsewhere in Canada, and even the United States.
 Several activities are planned including:

 Attending the Uganda orthopaedic Society conference